 As the cars subscription service is only becoming popular and is still a relatively fresh phenomenon in the U.S., our car accident attorneys here at the Law Offices of Howard Craig Kornberg weighed all pros and cons associated with the month-to-month subscription services and explained how they might affect car accidents.

-Given that car subscription services are becoming widely popular in Los Angeles, where several leading automakers are already offering such services, our Los Angeles car accident attorney explained that the app-based ride-hailing services may, in theory, minimize the risk of car accidents in the city.
+Given that car subscription services are becoming widely popular in Los Angeles, where several leading automakers are already offering such services, our car accident lawyer Los Angeles explained that the app-based ride-hailing services may, in theory, minimize the risk of car accidents in the city.

 If more people in Los Angeles begin using car subscription services and ditch their traditionally-owned cars, this could dramatically reduce car accidents in the city.